ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 *In this example we have selected all the points which fall within the blue square; the selected points are in orange*

 **Buffer** allows you to calculate a distance outwards from an object.
-For example, to find households within a certain distance from a GP surgery you would buffer the surgery's location and then (using select by location) select the households which fall within the buffer.
+For example, to find households within a certain straight line distance from a GP surgery you would buffer the surgery's location and then (using select by location) select the households which fall within the buffer.

 ![Example of buffering the three types of vector geometry: points, lines and polygons](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/awareness_of_geog_and_stats/buffer.png?raw=true)